 User Stories Ahead and Behind

 The User Story page is provided with user stories ahead and behind information within the flow bar:

 - User Stories Ahead:

-- User stories sitting in the current environment with Promote Changes enabled that have not been promoted and deployed to the next environment.
+- User stories sitting in the current environment with Ready to Promote enabled that have not been promoted and deployed to the next environment.

 - User Stories Behind: